Table of Contents

 The bacteria are commonly isolated from the soil and can be found on the surfaces of vegetables and fruits.
 The toxin produced by C. botulinum is the most potent toxin known; a very low level of the toxin can be lethal.
 It is a heat-labile protein that can be easily denatured by temperatures above 80ºC.
 However, it can resist the gastric acidity and proteolytic enzymes of the gut.
 It is easily absorbed through the stomach or the intestinal mucosa to the bloodstream.

-Botulinum toxin affects the presynaptic cholinergic transmission of sensory, motor and autonomic nerve fibers leading to neuromuscular paralysis.
-The toxin reaches the central nervous system through systemic spread or axonal transport and can inhibit the release of dopamine, serotonin, somatostatin gamma-aminobutyric acid and noradrenaline from presynaptic neurons.
+The Botulinum toxin affects the presynaptic cholinergic transmission of sensory, motor and autonomic nerve fibers leading to neuromuscular paralysis.
+The toxin reaches the central nervous system through systemic spread or axonal transport and can inhibit the release of dopamine, serotonin, somatostatin, gamma-aminobutyric acid and noradrenaline from presynaptic neurons.

 Clinical Picture of Botulism